Rorschach–Heiden railway: Current operations

-There is an hourly service, the S25 of St. Gallen S-Bahn, in each direction between Rorschach Hafen and Heiden.
-The times in the early morning differ from those after 9:00 a.m.
+Passenger services on the route are currently operated as line S25 of the St. Gallen S-Bahn and Bodensee S-Bahn, running hourly between Rorschach Hafen and Heiden.
+The schedule in the early morning differs from those after 9:00 a.m.

 In the summer, steam-powered services are also offered.
 The historic summer wagons are used in regular operation; a bicycle wagon is used to transport bicycles.

-There is no longer freight traffic on the line, with the exception of our own construction trains, as the main customers Starrag and Wolfhalden grain mill have ceased to exist.
-During the reorganization of Swiss freight traffic, many service points with a lower volume of goods, including all of the RHB, were discontinued.
+There is no longer freight traffic on the line, with the exception of AB's own construction trains, as the main customers, Starrag and Wolfhalden grain mill, have ceased to exist.
+During the reorganisation of Swiss freight traffic, many service points with a lower volume of goods, including all of the RHB, were discontinued.

 The motor car BDeh 3/6 25 was repaired between September 2009 to May 2010 in the main workshop of the Rhaetian Railway in Landquart.
 It was repainted in the current colors and given the AB logo.

-The Rorschach-Heiden-Bergbahn is included in the "Ostwind" fare zone system.
+The Rorschach-Heiden-Bergbahn is included in the Ostwind tariff network.

 Threat of closure

-Due to declining frequencies and a cost recovery rate of less than 30%, the cantons of Appenzell Ausserrhoden and St. Gallen are considering whether the three cogwheel railways of the Appenzeller Bahnen from Rorschach Hafen to Heiden, from Altstätten Stadt to Gais, and from Rheineck to Walzenhausen should continue to operate.
+Due to declining frequencies and a cost recovery rate of less than 30%, the cantons of Appenzell Ausserrhoden and St. Gallen are considering whether the three rack railways operated by Appenzeller Bahnen (Rorschach Hafen to Heiden, Altstätten Stadt to Gais, and from Rheineck to Walzenhausen) should continue to operate.
 In particular, a switch to bus operation or fully automatic operation is up for discussion.